judyfong/kaldi/egs/althingi/README.md

 - [FFmpeg](https://ffmpeg.org/): Used for silence detection when using the ASR to recognize long speeches.
 - [Punctuator2](https://github.com/ottokart/punctuator2):  For punctuation restoration.
 (It is already in ```egs/althingi/s5/punctuator2```)
   - Requires: [Theano](https://github.com/Theano/Theano) and python 2.7 and numpy
-- Most python scripts in the repo use python3 but punctuator2 scripts use python2.7
+- Most python scripts in the repo use python3 but punctuator2 and some Kaldi scripts use python2.7

+#### INSTALLATION

+ For Debian installation follow the instructions in `s5/installdebian.sh`

 #### WER RESULTS OBTAINED USING OUR CORPORA AND SETTINGS.

-Using this data, pronunciation dictionary and language model, an automatic speech recognizer with a 10.23% word error rate has been developed.
-This error rate was obtained using an acoustic model based on lattice-free maximum mutual information neural network architecture with both time-delay and long short term memory layers.
-It is based on the Switchboard recipe in the Kaldi toolkit (D. Povey et al., 2011) [http://kaldi-asr.org](http://kaldi-asr.org/).
+Using a 1215 hour, recleaned and resegmented subset of the data corpus, with n-gram language models, an automatic speech recognizer with a 8.52% word error rate has been developed.
+Re-scoring with RNN language models, we can get the WER down to 7.91%.
+The acoustic model used is a factorized form of time-delay neural networks.
+The recipe is based on the Switchboard recipe in the Kaldi toolkit (D. Povey et al., 2011) [http://kaldi-asr.org](http://kaldi-asr.org/).

+#### DOCUMENTATION

+Further information about where to store data and models, how to run the ASR and how to update the different parts of it are in the file `ASRdocumentation.md`

 License
 ----